-- 1 tsp thyme
+- 1 teaspoon thyme

-- 1 tsp smoked paprika
+- 1 teaspoon smoked paprika

-- 1/2 cup ketchup
+- ½ cup ketchup

-- 1 tbsp tomato paste
+- 1 tablespoon tomato paste

-- 1/2 tsp smoked paprika
+- ½ teaspoon smoked paprika

-- 1/2 tsp garlic powder
+- ½ teaspoon garlic powder

 - dash pepper

-In a large bowl combine eggs, 3 oz tomato paste, Allegro, pepper, garlic powder, thyme, and smoked paprika.
+- In a large bowl combine eggs, 3 oz tomato paste, Allegro, pepper, garlic powder, thyme, and smoked paprika.
 A whisk works well at thoroughly combining these ingredients.

-Add the ground beef, bread crumbs, and sauteed onions.
+- Add the ground beef, bread crumbs, and sauteed onions.
 Mix well but do not over mix.
 Suggestion: Use your hands, in a kneading fashion, to blend the beef with the egg mixture.

-Mix the topping ingredients then spread on top of the meatloaf.
-Bake uncovered at 325 for about 1 hour to 1 hour, 15 minutes.
+- Mix the topping ingredients then spread on top of the meatloaf (see Note 3 below).
+Bake uncovered at 325F for about 1 hour to 1 hour, 15 minutes.
 Let rest 5 minutes before slicing.